Historic Pottery Village

 Cert.
 No: EN01687

-This tour offers a refined day trip from Kyoto, Osaka, or Kobe to Tachikui, a pottery village where the tradition of Tamba pottery has been quietly sustained for more than 800 years.
-Tachikui is recognized as one of Japan’s “Six Ancient Kilns,” historic ceramic centers that have preserved continuous production from the medieval period to the present day.
+This tour offers a refined day trip from Kyoto, Osaka, or Kobe to Tachikui, a pottery village where the tradition of Tamba pottery — one of Japan’s “Six Ancient Kilns,” among the country’s oldest pottery traditions — has endured for more than 800 years, from the medieval period through to the present day.

-As you move through the village, you will encounter historic climbing kilns and working pottery studios, gaining insight into a ceramic tradition that remains deeply rooted in everyday life.
-Depending on the course you choose, the experience may include hands-on activities or time spent visiting studios and galleries, allowing for a more personal engagement with Tamba pottery.
+As you travel through the village, you’ll encounter the kiln as well as a variety of working pottery studios (often run by generations of families), gaining insight into a ceramic tradition that remains deeply rooted in everyday life.
+Depending on the course you choose, the experience may include hands-on activities or time spent visiting studios, shops, and galleries, allowing for a more personal engagement with Tamba pottery.

-Set within a landscape where craftsmanship and daily living have long been inseparable, this tour offers the opportunity to appreciate Japanese pottery culture in the place where it continues to evolve, quietly and authentically.
+Set within a landscape where craftsmanship and daily living have long been inseparable, this tour offers the opportunity to appreciate Japanese pottery culture, the handicrafts, and the makers behind this tradition, in the beautiful landscape where it continues to evolve—quietly and authentically.

 In fact, Tachikui is just a 60–90 minute drive from Kyoto, Osaka, or Kobe, making it a comfortable and rewarding day trip.
 The journey offers a gentle transition from the city to the countryside, revealing a quieter side of Japan along the way.

-The itinerary is designed with balance and ease in mind, allowing guests to enjoy the destination without feeling rushed.
-By removing logistical concerns, the tour creates space to fully appreciate the atmosphere, landscape, and cultural depth of Tachikui.
+The tour’s itinerary is designed with balance and ease in mind, allowing guests to enjoy the destination without feeling rushed.
+By removing logistical concerns and accompanied by an English-speaking, knowledgeable guide, the tour creates space to fully appreciate the atmosphere, landscape, and cultural depth of Tachikui.

-What defines this tour is the emphasis on human connection.
+This tour highlights craft & human connection.
 By visiting active pottery studios and meeting the artisans themselves, guests gain an intimate understanding of a tradition shaped by generations of practice and lived experience.

 For those concerned about language barriers, the experience is fully supported by a bilingual guide fluent in Japanese and English.
 Conversations with local potters are carefully interpreted, allowing for natural interaction and a deeper appreciation of their perspectives and work.